-FILM STILLS is a series of short operatic monodramas composed by Missy Mazzoli, Nico Mulhy, Paola Prestini, and an additional, yet unidentified, composer in residence at National Sawdust, to texts by librettist Royce Vavrek and based on photographs by Cindy Sherman.
+A series of short operatic monodramas composed by Missy Mazzoli, Nico Muhly, Paola Prestini, and an additional, yet unidentified, composer in residence at National Sawdust, set to texts by librettist Royce Vavrek and based on photographs by Cindy Sherman.
 Each piece will be approximately fifteen minutes in length and will feature mezzo-soprano Eve Gigliotti singing the different roles suggested by Sherman’s images.
 These pieces will be staged by R.B.
 Schlather in a production designed for both traditional theatrical venues as well as museum/gallery spaces, and will be committed to recording following the world premiere.

 “The scope of the idea is to create chamber opera for solo voice and instruments (electronic and acoustic) consisting of four parts.
 The defining component of each part would be an individual film still, which has been developed into a 15-20 minute scene.
 Each film still would have its own musical and dramatic language, and vary in instrumentation.
 The journey through Film Stills would be non-narrative, directed, and presented in conjunction with each of the images, snapshots within a life, with the audience as voyeur.